xjdesigns/Case-Study-Project/README.md

-# Starter Kit
+# Case Study

-This is a starter kit for getting a project up and running.
-Built on Gulp, made for use with Sass.

-`NOTE`: must have gulp installed globally
+This is a case study project.
+Written with Sass using BEM, Gulp, Angular 1, Protractor.

 `Clone` the repository and run the following commands